rimeto/ts-optchain/README.md

 }
 ```

-However, when using `lodash` the developer unfortunately loses the benefits of:
+However, when using tools like `lodash` the developer loses the benefits of:

 * Compile-time validation of the path `home.address.street`
 * Compile-time validation of the expected type of the value at `home.address.street`